2026 Election Tracker

 New Mexico's federal delegation in the Senate is set through the next two cycles.
 Martin Heinrich, re-elected in 2024 by 10 points over Republican Nella Domenici, is next up in 2030.
 Ben Ray Luján, who won the seat vacated by Tom Udall in 2020 by 6 points, is next up in 2028.

 The 2028 Luján race is the long-range market.
 He'll be a sitting senator in his first re-election cycle in a state that has trended slightly more competitive at the federal level.
 No serious primary challenge expected and no obvious Republican challenger has emerged.
+See all of the election odds for senate seats here.

 U.S. Senate election results — New Mexico